Koreans in Chicago: History

 From 1980 to 1990 the Chicago metropolitan area ethnic Korean population grew by 64% to 35,328 people.
 The Chicago metropolitan area had about 100,000 ethnic Koreans.
 The growth of Koreans was concentrated on Albany Park.

 From 1990 to 2000 the Korean population grew by 28%.
 The Lawrence Avenue segment between Kedzie Avenue and Pulaski Avenue received the name "Seoul Drive" in 1993.
 Because suburbanization was beginning, some Korean Americans believe the area received its name too late.
 In several years leading to 2003, the number of Koreans arriving in Illinois had declined.
 In the period 1972–2000, 47,200 Koreans arrived in Illinois.
 Over 80% of them had arrived prior to 1990.
 Kiljoong Kim stated that Chicago may be "a transitory location for a sizeable number of Korean immigrants" because the cumulative number of Korean immigrants in Illinois between 1972 and 2000 is slightly larger than the 45,515 local Korean population as of 2000.

 As Koreans began moving to the suburbs, they often chose areas based on the strength of the local public schools, so first-ring northern and northwestern suburbs that had good schools received more Koreans.
 These communities included Glenview, Lincolnwood, Morton Grove, Niles, Schaumburg, and Skokie.
 The Koreans became the only significant Asian ethnic group in Lake County.
 By the early 2000s Korean businesses began to leave the Lawrence Avenue area due to the decline of Koreans in the City of Chicago.
-As of the 2000 U.S. Census, 24,321 Koreans lived in suburbs in the six-county Chicago region, and 10,011 Koreans lived in the City of Chicago.
+As of the 2000 U.S. census, 24,321 Koreans lived in suburbs in the six-county Chicago region, and 10,011 Koreans lived in the City of Chicago.
 The 2002-2003 Korean Business Directory lists 122 businesses in the 847 area code corresponding to suburban communities and 53 businesses in the 312 area code and the 773 area code in the City of Chicago.

 Migration patterns of Koreans to the United States began to level off as there was a decline in the need for middle class standards by moving to a new country.
 As more and more Koreans began to work in the states, the struggles they experienced in workspaces began to spread back to the country, some hardships being televised and starting riots in Korea (Min 1996).

 Geography

-By 2013 many ethnic Koreans were moving from the City of Chicago to the suburbs.
-An article by The Korea Times stated that many Koreans in the United States were moving to suburbs.
+Koreans in the Chicago area have largely migrated from the traditional ports of entry on Chicago's North Side, such as Albany Park.
+Indeed, by 1991 Census observers had noted that 62% of Koreans in the metropolitan already lived outside of Chicago, the third largest share among Asian ethnicities after Indians (72%) and Japanese (64%).

 In 2013 the Chicago Sun-Times reported that Korean businesses were "almost nonexistent" along Seoul Drive, and that the Korean businesses were also "disappearing" from the section of Bryn Mawr Avenue between Kedzie and Spaulding.
+The nucleus of the community today can be found in northwestern suburbs such as Niles, Glenview, and Morton Grove.